April 2026 Economic Release Dates

 The International Trade Balance provided by the U.S. Census Bureau reflects trade in goods and services between U.S. residents and residents of other countries each month.
 U.S. sales are exports and U.S. purchases are imports.
 The difference between the exports and imports is the trade balance.
 The June 7 report is for April 2022.

-The Producer Price Index (PPI), instead of considering prices paid by consumers, looks at what businesses pay for inputs
+The Producer Price Index (PPI), instead of considering prices paid by consumers, looks at what businesses pay for input.

 Small Business Optimism Indicator is a composite of ten seasonally adjusted components.
 It provides an indication of the health of small businesses in the U.S., which account of roughly 50% of the nation's private workforce.